-BBC TV Chief on Scandal, the Royal Baby and the Importance of 'Dr. Who' (Q&A)
+BBC TV Chief on Scandal, the Royal Baby and the Importance of 'Doctor Who' (Q&A)

 Danny Cohen talks to THR about how his team is looking ahead after recent scandals, his interest in working with Hollywood creatives, when to cut in to programming to cover Prince George and the 10 million U.K. viewers of "Who."

 This story first appeared in the Nov.
 22 issue of The Hollywood Reporter magazine.

 When he was promoted in April, after running the BBC Three and then BBC One networks, Danny Cohen -- once described by The Times as "the boy wonder of British television" -- took over responsibility for the overall output of BBC Television, excluding news.
 And in his current post, the 39-year-old has got a lot to keep an eye on: the British public broadcaster's four main TV channels -- which reach 83.5 percent of the U.K. population -- led by flagship BBC One, plus BBC Films and BBC Productions, Europe's biggest TV producer.
 And Cohen always is mindful of the fact that the BBC is funded by U.K. taxpayers, who each pay around £145 ($232) a year for the public broadcaster -- which amounted to $5.9 billion in the last fiscal year, of which Cohen's portfolio gets a budget of about $1.6 billion.

 Married to economist and author Noreena Hertz, Cohen, an Oxford graduate, spoke with THR about his interest in bringing in more Hollywood creatives and partners, the importance of Doctor Who, his focus on unleashing creativity and the decision to drop everything to cover the royal baby's birth.

 What's your biggest challenge or biggest issue you feel needs to be addressed or changed at BBC TV?